 Feeling quite accomplished, we capped off the day with a scavenger hunt of sorts.
 Alissa and John’s friends had visited Florence about two weeks before we got there and hid something for them somewhere in Florence.
-I think Alissa and John were only given grid coordinates initially, which after some internet research they discovered that there was a speakeasy at that location.
+I think Alissa and John were only given grid coordinates initially, which after some internet research they discovered there was a speakeasy at that location.
 So once we were primed with a bottle or two of wine, we went on the hunt for the speakeasy.
 We ended up splitting off into pairs, so it was Alissa and I against the boys.
-Once we figured out where we needed to go and were on on the trail, we got a text from the boys saying they had found it….so annoying.
+Once we figured out where we needed to go and were hot on the trail, we got a text from the boys saying they had found it….so annoying.
 The entrance was so. dang. obscure.
 I’m honestly shocked any of us spotted it.

-Once we got inside, we immediately realized was way too quiet and sophisticated for us….and like really really dimly lit, so we could barely see anything.
-We ordered some interesting (and pretty expensive) cocktails, and then Alissa found the ‘prize’ of our little scavenger hunt, which was a ring that was left in a drawer of one of the antique tables there.
+Once we got inside, we immediately realized it was wayyyy too quiet and sophisticated for us….and like really really dimly lit, so we could barely see anything.
+We ordered some interesting (and somewhat expensive) cocktails, and then Alissa found the ‘prize’ of our little scavenger hunt, which was a ring that was left in a drawer of one of the antique tables there.
 Overall, it was super fun experience and I 10/10 recommend doing something like this if you and someone you know are in a similar situation and traveling to the same destination around the same time.

 Day 3: Tuscan Wine Tour Excursion

 Michael and I always try to partake in a wine tour or tasting wherever we travel, as long as there’s wine production in the area, of course.
 In doing so, we’ve had the opportunity to taste some really unique, and often rare wines that are difficult, if not impossible to find in the US.
 We’ve also met some wonderful people along the way.